A basic tutorial about IP addresses

-In this article we’ll discuss what an IP address is, IPv4 versus IPv6, sub-netting, static versus dynamic IP addresses, the authorities that issue IP addresses and much much more.
+In this article we’ll discuss what IP addresses are, IPv4 versus IPv6, sub-netting, static versus dynamic IP addresses, the authorities that issue IP addresses and much much more.

 What is an Internet Protocol address (IP)?